Damingez/AutomatedTests/README.md

  - Navigate to `AutomatedTests`
  - make sure that proper gecko/chromedriver is choosen in `AutomatedTests/utilities/file` This can be configured in `pathToDriver` variable located in `AutomatedTests/src/test/java/com/kowalix/ui/manage/Application.java`
+   Also remember to add rights to execute for driver  `chmod +x geckodriver`
  - Run `./mvn clean test` for linux , `mvn clean test` for Windows

  ## Running individual tests in IntelliJ